 1. You Add Unnecessary Noise To The Meeting Room

-While its good to acknowledge when someone raises don’t go on and on about how much you agree with them.
+While its good to acknowledge, don’t go on and on about how much you agree with them.
 Everyone heard it (or they should have).
 A quick ‘That’s a great point” will keep the conversation and agenda moving instead of making the meeting longer with unnecessary talk.

 2. You “Overshare” Personal Experiences